eu-digital-identity-wallet/eudi-docs-site/docs/reference-implementation/feature-map.md

 ---
 ### Migrate to a different wallet

 This covers migrating attestations to a different EUDI Wallet.
-Expand to explore detailed functional specifications for 'Migration' capabilities.
+Expand to explore detailed functional specifications for "Migration" capabilities.

 | Feature | Description | Status |